ipfabric/docs/docs/releases/known_issues/cisco/index.md

 !!! bug **Affected platforms**: ASA and FTD family firewalls

-    **Description**: VLAN ID detection for interfaces - If “show interface detail” doesn’t provide VLAN ID, then if the interface name suggests VLAN presence (e.g. interface names like vlan100, or sub-interfaces like Gi0/1.100 or Po1.100, etc.) this VLAN will be used.
+    **Description**: VLAN ID detection for interfaces - If "show interface detail" doesn’t provide VLAN ID, then if the interface name suggests VLAN presence (e.g. interface names like vlan100, or sub-interfaces like Gi0/1.100 or Po1.100, etc.) this VLAN will be used.

     **Result**: In rare cases, VLAN ID for interface might be not determined correctly